amartyasd/amartyasd.github.io/_pages/about.md

 I am an Integrated Master's student at the National Institute of Science Education and Research, Homi Bhabha National Institute, Bhubaneswar, India.
 My current thesis advisors are [Chitrabhanu Chaudhuri](https://www.niser.ac.in/~chitrabhanu/) and [Lennart Meier](https://webspace.science.uu.nl/~meier007/).

 I work in chromatic/equivariant/motivic homotopy theory,  Equivariant Algebra, Algebraic K-Theory, TQFTs, Higher category theory, Homotopy Type Theory and Categorical Logic.
-Currently, my thesis work revolves around Topological Jacobi forms \( which is upcoming work by Lennart and Tilman Bauer\), and equivariant TMF computations.
-Apart from that, I am also involved in some Picard group computations of invertible modules over E_n^{hC_2}, some THH computations which will presumably shed some light on redshift phenomena and \(higher height\) cardinality computations in Ambidexterity.
+Currently, my thesis work revolves around Topological Jacobi forms and equivariant TMF computations.
+Apart from that, I am also involved in some Picard group computations of invertible modules over E_n^{hC_2}, some THH computations which will presumably shed some light on redshift phenomena and higher height cardinality computations in Ambidexterity.

 In the past, I have organised seminars on Burklund-Yuan-Schlank's Chromatic Nullstellensatz, which still makes the kid in me jump.
 I am also somewhat interested in  Galois descent in telescopically localised algebraic K-theory and Freed-Hopkins reflection positivity and invertible phases, and recent progress after the resolution of THE Telescope conjecture.